larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 28:39
-that's scattered from sunlight at this time, but the key is to get that light energy, 28:45 from sunlight, ideally, into your eyes.
+that's scattered from sunlight at this time, but the key is to get that light energy, 28:45 from sunlight, ideally, into your eyes**.
 Now, I know many of you are already asking, "Well, I live in Scandinavia," 28:51 or, "I can't get sunlight, "there's buildings around me," et cetera, we will get to all of that, but it's critically important
 28:58
 that you get outside to get this light.
 I had a discussion with a colleague of mine, Dr. Jamie Zeitzer, who's in the Department of Psychiatry
 29:05
-and Behavioral Sciences at Stanford, a world expert in this, and he tells me that it's 50 times less effective 29:16 to view this sunlight through a window, through a car windshield, 29:21 or through the side window of a car than it is to just get outside with no sunglasses and view light early in the day.
+and Behavioral Sciences at Stanford, a world expert in this, and he tells me that **it's 50 times less effective 29:16 to view this sunlight through a window, through a car windshield, 29:21 or through the side window of a car than it is to just get outside with no sunglasses and view light early in the day.**
 29:28
-Now, if you can't see the sunrise, like I said, you can see this within an hour or two of sunrise, but it has to be low solar angle, 29:35 once the sun is overhead, the quality of light shifts so that you miss this opportunity 29:40
+Now, if you can't see the sunrise, like I said, you can see this within an hour or two of sunrise, but **it has to be low solar angle, 29:35 once the sun is overhead, the quality of light shifts so that you miss this opportunity 29:40